top of page

 • Want to learn more about fly fishing?

-The Rotorua Anglers Association is running another A-Z Fly Fishing course on Saturday & Sunday 30 November & 1 December 2024.
-Register here or email the assocation direct rotoruaanglers@gmail.com
+The Rotorua Anglers Association has run two successful A-Z Fly Fishing courses during 2024.
+Register here for the next one in 2025 or email the assocation direct rotoruaanglers@gmail.com

 • Tidying the Ngongataha